 b.
 Data collection

 a.
 Data reporting and recommendations

 a.
 Completes programmatic review report, CAA Annual Report, and recommendations

 b.
 Prepares summary of findings for presentation in fall semester

-Additionally, every two years the Department Head in collaboration with the Clinic Director creates a State of the Department Report highlighting a broader perspective of progress towards the implementation of the Strategic Plan.
+Additionally, every two years the Department Head in collaboration with the Clinic Director and the Clinic Operations and Outreach Coordinator creates a State of the Department Report highlighting a broader perspective of progress towards the implementation of the Strategic Plan.
 An executive summary of this report is discussed in faculty meetings throughout the year it is written.
 The data and results from each assessment cycle informs the creation of the next Strategic Plan.